sbweeden/blog_assets/lua_http_transformations/readme.md

 ```
 The default is 32768, so if your body size is expected to be larger (it often is) then you need to increase this if you plan to read the entire request or response body in your transformation rule.

-## Complete list of utility and example Lua modules
+## List of utility and example Lua modules

 This section contains a list of the different Lua HTTP utility modules and example scenario transformations that I've built and their purpose.